 "It is a singular advantage of taxes on articles of consumption that they contain in their own nature a security against excess.
 They prescribe their own limit, which cannot be exceeded without defeating the end purposed - that is, an extension of the revenue." – From the Federalist Papers, “Federalist No. 21”

 Hamilton knew that consumers would pay extra for their indulgences.
 Imagine if he were alive today to see modern day "sin" taxes covering everything from electronic cigarettes to champagne.

-- Related words of wisdom from Kiplinger: 10 States With the Highest Beer Taxes
+- Related words of wisdom from Kiplinger: 10 States With the Highest Sales Taxes

 Abigail Adams – On the Importance of Education

 "Learning is not attained by chance, it must be sought for with ardor and attended to with diligence." – Letter to John Quincy Adams, 1780

 Related words of wisdom from Kiplinger: Learn about investing, saving, building wealth, and other personal finance topics with Kiplinger's Personal Finance Magazine

 George Washington was a man of few words, but his actions—and old Library of Congress records—speak for themselves.
 Washington was a stickler about keeping track of his money.
 When he was appointed commander-in-chief of the Continental Army in 1775, he did not accept a salary.
 Instead, he agreed to reimbursement of his expenses after the war.

 Congress readily agreed to his request—and, naturally, he proceeded to record just about everything.
 From brooms to mutton to payment to his soldiers, Washington was a meticulous record keeper.
 Although some of his founding fellows died in debt, Washington went down in history as one of the richest men of his time.

 - Related words of wisdom from Kiplinger: Are You Being Too Frugal in Retirement?